sergiolemus/Stimulize/README.md

 # Stimulize

 ## Purpose:
 The goal of this program is to make a great discomfort something comfortable.
-In the intent of making *EE457 — Digital Integrated Circuits* easier by means of automating the process of toggling *IRSIM* inputs on *ELECTRIC*.
+The intent is to make *EE457 — Digital Integrated Circuits* easier by means of automating the process of toggling *IRSIM* inputs on *ELECTRIC*.
+Toggling inputs in *IRSIM* using the built in vecotr commands will not make the boxes, but using commands *h* and *l* will.
+This program acts as a wrapper to do that easily.

+This program can of course also be used to generate command files for terminal *IRSIM*.

-This program will take input arguments and then can be piped to **.cmd** file, which can be imported into electric by going to **TOOLS->Simulation (Built-in)->Restore Stimuli From Disk ..**
+This program will take input arguments and then can be piped to *.cmd* file, which can be imported into *ELECTRIC* by going to *TOOLS->Simulation (Built-in)->Restore Stimuli From Disk ..*

 This program sets the analyzer window to the desired nodes you wish to track.
-Then, it generates a sequence of *IRSIM* commands to toggle a desired set of inputs **n** starting at **0** and ending at **(2^n)-1**.
-It can also generate *IRSIM* commands for particular set of binary sequences the user desires.
+Then, it generates a sequence of *IRSIM* commands to toggle a desired set of inputs **n** going through all **(2^n)-1** states.
+It can also generate *IRSIM* commands for particular test sequence of inputs instead.

+The default mode is to scroll through inputs using *GRAY CODE*, changing only one bit at a time so the outputs are more stable.
+It will still toggle through all input combinations.

-Ex: If you have 3 inputs [ A, B, C ], the program will generate commands to toggle them from [ 0, 0, 0 ] up to [ 1, 1, 1 ], that being from 0 to 7.
+Ex: If you have 3 inputs [ A, B, C ], the program will generate commands to toggle them from [ 0, 0, 0 ] up to [ 1, 0, 0 ], that being from 0 to 7.

 Ex: If you have 4 inputs [ A, B, C, D ], and you wish to test [ 0, 0, 1, 1 ], [ 1, 1, 1, 0 ], and [ 0, 0, 0, 0 ], it will generate commands for only those three as desired.

 ## Compile:
-Clone the repository and run **make && sudo make install** from the directory.
+Clone the repository and run **make && make install** from the directory.
 Special thanks to **Joseph** for this convenience.
-This will compile the program and link it to your **$PATH**
+This will compile the program and link it to your **$PATH** Depending on your system, *make install* may require administrative privilege.
+This program may be maintained and updated on git.
+You can pull the changes, and re run the same commands to update your system.

-    $ make && sudo make install
+    $ make && make install

 ## Usage: